-I am an assistant professor at Penn State University, where I am dually appointed in the departments of Women’s, Gender, and Sexuality Studies and Political Science.
+I am the Sherwin Early Career Professor in the Rock Ethics Institute and an assistant professor at Penn State University, where I am dually appointed in the departments of Women’s, Gender, and Sexuality Studies and Political Science.
 I am graduate faculty in the Bioethics Program, where I served as interim director for the 2014–2015 academic year.

 I received my Ph.D. in Political Science from Rutgers University, with a concentration in women and politics.
 From 2012–2013, I was a grant-funded (National Institutes of Health) visiting faculty associate at the Center for Genetic Research Ethics and Law in the Department of Bioethics at Case Western Reserve University.
 Previous to my graduate work, I received a BA in Politics (with honors) from Occidental College.